sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 ---
 title: 'Analyzing School Website Topics'
 excerpt: 'With LDA, using R, Python (scrapy, nltk, gensim), and EC2.'
+teaser: /assets/images/school_websites_web_files/school_topics.png
 ---

 I investigate what information schools in England choose to present on their websites.
 In particular, should propsective parents should be concerned if a school fails to mention examination or inspection results?